Moguri/prototype-mercury/README.md

 Configuration is currently done by adding and modifying a `config/user.prc`.
 This file is loaded after all over config so it will override the config in the other `config/*.prc` files.

+## Documentation

+Documentation about the game can be found [here](https://mercury-game.readthedocs.io/en/latest/).

 ## Development

 ### Dependencies